dayuwater/CarND-Vehicle-Detection-master/writeup.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 In order to improve the performance of my classifier, I implemented the sliding windows only to the region that cars are most likely to appear, like from 400 to 500 in y-axis.
-Because in test images and videos, the car position is at the lest-most lane all the times.
+Because in test images and videos, the car position is at the left-most lane all the times.
 I also eliminated the left half of the image for searching area.
 Please see the last section of the writeup to see a more detailed discussion about this approach.

 ![alt text][image8]